 Comes on briefly when the ignition switch is turned to the ON position with the engine stop switch in the \bigcap (Run) position.
+Comes on when the ignition switch is turned to the ON position with the engine stop switch in the \bigotimes (Stop) position.

-If it comes on while engine is running: P.107
+If it comes on while engine is running: P.101

-- (ABS (Anti-lock Brake System) indicator - Comes on briefly when the ignition switch is turned to the ON position. - Goes off when your speed reaches approximately 6 mph (10 km/h).
+- (Anti-lock Brake System) indicator - Comes on when the ignition switch is turned to the ON position. - Goes off when your speed reaches approximately 6 mph (10 km/h).

-If it comes on while riding: →P.108
+If it comes on while riding: P.102